 What is the process for being whitelisted?

 To be whitelisted, a website or advertiser must apply.
 At that point we collaborate with them to bring their ads in line with the criteria of our Acceptable Ads initiative.
-After that, we send the proposed ads to our 27,000-plus community for 7 – 10 days for an open discussion.
-If members of the community raise legitimate objections about proposed ads, we go back to the drawing board with the website or advertiser.
-If nothing comes up we whitelist the ads after the time period discussed above.
-All whitelisted sites are availablehere.
+The entire process for each site, including those sites that are rejected or those that pull out of the process, is documented in the open here.

 Why do some companies pay to be whitelisted and others do not?

 Whitelisting is free for all small websites and blogs.
-However, managing this list requires significant effort on our side and this task cannot be completely taken over by volunteers as it happens with common filter lists.
-That’s why we are being paid by some larger properties that serve nonintrusive advertisements that want to participate in the Acceptable Ads initiative.

-Can companies pay to be on the whitelist?
+About 90 percent on the whitelist fall into this category.
+However, for large sites the effort incurred by Eyeo as well as the value gained by the entity in question are significantly high.
+To make the initiative sustainable, companies like this are charged for the service and additional value they receive.Can companies pay to be on the whitelist?

 Absolutely not.
 Anyone and everyone can apply to be whitelisted.
-Whether they are or not depends solely on the content of their advertisements, i.e., whether they conform to our unambiguous Acceptable Ads criteria.
-However, after approval, some larger properties that serve nonintrusive advertisements pay.
+Whether they are or not depends solely on the content of their advertisements, ie, whether they conform to our Acceptable Ads criteria.

-Stats+
+Stats and awards

-Adblock Plus has been downloaded over 250 million times.
+Adblock Plus has been downloaded over 350 million times.
 It has been the most downloaded and the most used extension almost continuously since November 2006.